• Skip to primary navigation

 cropped-Indian-apple-chutney.jpg

 This apple chutney is an Indian-style sweet and tangy chutney with a gentle kick of warm spices.
 Serve it as a side dish or just spread it on your crispy toast, paratha (Indian flatbread), or crackers, it tastes delicious.
-It is vegan and gluten-free.
+It's a vegan and gluten-free recipe.

 Print Pin Rate